edlau2/TornBotFramework/README.md

   "prefix": "!"
 }

-A very simple cog that does pretty much nothing is also included to use as a baselene to build off of.
+A very simple cog that does pretty much nothing is also included to use as a baseline to build off of.